-- Check the video-extension cabling, patch-panel video connections, and other video connections in the system.
-Make sure everything is properly and securely attached. - 5.
+- 1. The video compensation might not be set correctly.
+See Section 6.4. - 2.
+Check the interconnect cable between the Extender's Local and Remote Units.
+Is it solid-core cable?
+Is it intact along its length and securely connected at both ends?
+And is it wired correctly?
+(Compare its wiring with that shown in Appendix A.) - 3.
+Check the video-extension cables, patch-panel video connections, and other video connections in the system.
+Make sure everything is properly and securely attached. - 4.
 Are you using an LCD panel?
 You might need to reduce the refresh rate of your graphics card's output.